 Picking What Clothes to Pack During Warmer Months

 Temperatures in most of Mexico are warm to hot most of the year.
 The rainy season runs from May through September, so that adds to the humidity factor.
-These are some things you have to take into consideration when packing.
+These are some things you have to consider when packing up.

-When I travel during warmer months, I always make sure to pack some shorts, T-shirts, maybe a couple of polo shirts, a pair of khakis, a pair of sandals/flip-flops and a pair of sneakers.
+When I travel during warmer months, I always make sure to pack some shorts, T-shirts, maybe a couple of polo shirts, a pair of khakis, a pair of flip-flops, and a pair of sneakers.
 It’s also always a good idea to pack a nice pair of dark jeans/slacks/chinos and one or two button-down shirts in case you go to a club or a nice restaurant.
 I always try to dress casually.
 It’s all about comfort.
 We’re on vacation after all!

 Shorts and T-shirts are great for both men and women.
 In addition to that, women might want to include some simple tank tops, light pants/leggings, a couple of skirts, and a nice dress just in case.
 For footwear, I highly recommend bringing sneakers for those long walks, although you may want to add a pair of heels to dress it up if necessary.

-As a general rule, expert travelers recommend packing enough clothes for one week.
-If your trip lasts longer than that, you can “recycle” some of them or you will have to wash them.
-In any case, always think of cotton clothes and light colors.
-They’re the best option for hot weather.
+As a general rule, expert travelers recommend packing enough clothes for ONE WEEK.
+If your trip lasts longer than that, you can “recycle” some of them or wash them as necessary.
+For fast-drying clothes, opt for fabrics such as merino wool or polyester blends.
+Avoid 100% cotton clothes if possible.

 Chances are you will be hitting the beach.
 Don’t forget your swimsuit!
 The kind you choose will depend on your preferences.
 In my case, I always opt for swim trunks, but some guys prefer Speedos.
-Make sure to bring a couple at least while the other gets dry.
+Make sure to bring a couple at least while the other one gets dry.
 If you’re a woman, you will probably want to include a swimsuit cover-up too.

 You might also want to include some linen or manta (raw cotton) clothing.
 These include pants and guayaberas.
 They’re great for hot days!